-I’ll cover the specific differences between these Wacom tablets further down this article, but let’s start with the ideal use case for each tablet.
+I’ll cover the specific differences between the One by Wacom vs Intuos Small further down this article, but let’s start with the ideal use case for the Wacom One or Intuos.

 The One by Wacom is the latest iteration of the budget Wacom Bamboo line, but offers a nearly identical drawing experience to the more expensive Wacom Intuos line, with the same paper-like drawing surface, and very high build quality, at a low price.
 Outside of the US, this tablet is called the Wacom One, which is not to be confused with the drawing tablet with screen also called the Wacom One, which is usually only available in the US.

 If you are inexperienced using drawing tablets, you would probably be hard-pressed to spot the difference in practice – the lack of any buttons on the tablet, a lower sensitivity pen and no wireless option on the One by Wacom.

 None of these affect your ability to create drawings or edit photos to a semi-professional level.